Prestigious 5-year fellowships focused on innovative research

 The Fellows will be hosted by Schools and Institutes in the University, and we anticipate in this round appointing Fellows in each of our 3 Colleges with up to 10 posts available in both the College of Medicine and Veterinary Medicine and College of Arts, Humanities and Social Sciences; and 18 posts available in the College of Science and Engineering.
 The Fellows will be recruited as a cohort and will be supported to achieve their research and leadership ambitions through mentoring, peer support and training opportunities.

 The scheme has a strong focus on interdisciplinary research.
 We welcome applicants whose research straddles disciplines, Schools and Colleges and candidates who can foster innovation within the University’s three broad research themes:

 - Sustainability and Climate Change.

-Appointments will normally be made on the grade 8 academic scale, dependent on experience, but in exceptional circumstances a more senior appointment may be made at grade 9.
-It is anticipated that following a successful review at the end of year three or four, Fellows will get the opportunity to transition to an open-ended post at an appropriate grade.
+Appointments will normally be made on the grade 8 academic scale (£43,314 - £51,805), dependent on experience, but in exceptional circumstances a more senior appointment may be made at grade 9 (£54,949 - £61,823).
+It is anticipated that following a successful review at the end of year three or four, Fellows will transition to an open-ended post.

 As women and people of black and minority ethnicities are underrepresented in senior academic grades, we particularly encourage applications from these groups.
+We also strongly welcome candidates from other under-represented groups.
 The University is a member of the UK Race Equality Charter, and a proud holder of the prestigious Athena SWAN Silver Institution Award which recognises our work in supporting the advancement of gender equality in academia.